EllDy96/CarlGang/README.md

 ## How to use it
 In order to use the application you need a webcam and midi controller.
-Clone the repository and  inside the Interaction folder run the server using Node.js with the command `node .\server.js `from terminal.
+Clone the repository and  inside the Interaction folder run the server using Node.js with the command `node .\server.js `from the PoweShell terminal.
 Then connect to the url localhost:55123 in a browser (it may take some seconds to load the ML model).
 Open the synth in SuperCollider conect a MIDI controller and run the code.
 You can decide between three starting Synth preset at the end of the SuperCollider code.

 ```